L3MON4D3/LuaSnip/DOC.md

   * `pos: (integer,integer)?` Position at which the snippet should be inserted.
 Pass as `(row,col)`, both 0-based, the `col` given in bytes.
   * `indent: boolean?` Whether to prepend the current lines' indent to all lines of the snippet.
-    `true` by default.
+    (Defaults to `true`)
     Turning this off is a good idea when a LSP server already takes indents into consideration.
 In such cases, LuaSnip should not add additional indents.
 If you are using `nvim-cmp`, this could be used as follows:
     ```lua
     require("cmp").setup {
         snippet = {